November 20, 2024

 - Monitor your bank account.
 Don’t wait for your monthly statement.
 Go online every few days to review account balances and look at checks drawn against them.

 - Report incidents quickly.
 Contact your bank as soon as possible after suspicious activity.
-You can always call us at 254-772-9330 if your suspect fraud.
+You can always call us at 254-772-9330 if you suspect fraud.

 - Secure checks.
 Store unused checks in a secure spot.